cyberconnecthq/cyberconnect-docs-v2/versioned_docs/version-V2/7_howto/1_buildanftsbtplatform/4_createessencenft.md

 `;
 ```

-2. second mutation is to call the `relay` that will broadcast the transaction and mint the essence SBT:
+2. second mutation is to call the `relay` that will broadcast the transaction and create the Essence NFT:

 ```jsx title="/src/graphql/Relay.ts"
 import { gql } from "@apollo/client";